 If you do not choose your own PIN number at this time, the PIN number will be emailed to you within 1-5 days.
-If you do not have an e-mail address, your PIN will be sent to your permanent mailing address within 7-10 days.
 Your PIN is confidential and should not be shared with anyone.
 Since a PIN does not expire, you should keep it in a safe place.

 Step 2 Completing a Free Application for Federal Student Aid (FAFSA)

 There is no fee to complete the FAFSA on line.
-To complete the FAFSA, go to http://www.fafsa.ed.gov and select “Fill Out a FAFSA” in the second column.
+To complete the FAFSA, go to http://www.fafsa.ed.gov and select Start A New FAFSA; in the second column.
 Follow the on-screen instructions.
-If you filled out a Pre-Application Worksheet, use it to complete the application.
 If you only partially complete the FAFSA, it is possible to save your information to be completed at a later time.
 Once you have completed the FAFSA, review your answers carefully, and correct them if necessary before you submit your application.
 Remember to add Schenectady County Community College code 006785.

 Use one of two options to sign your FAFSA.
 You can sign electronically with your PIN, and your parent (if dependent) can also sign electronically with his/her PIN.
 If you do not have one or both PINs, you can print the signature page, sign it and mail it.
 If you choose to mail it, this will delay the processing of your application for a couple of weeks until the signature page is received and processed.